 Join us as we review ers, ians, ists, ranks and nouns who do, and why you must never confuse an exhibitor with an exhibitionist.

-Complete the "Contact Us" form on the right to request fee and registration information.
+Interested?
+Would you like an invitation to the next open session?
+Complete the "Contact Us" form on the right for more information.

-• This is a one-hour interactive online seminar; an in-person, face-to-face option is also available.
+This is a one-hour synchronous online interactive seminar; an in-person, face-to-face option is also available.

-• to ask about a private one-to-one or small group closed session on this topic, or on any other Advanced Use of English concerns you have.
+- to ask about a private one-to-one or small group closed session on this topic, or on any other Advanced Use of English questions or concerns you have.

-• to ask about multi-session discounts, discounts for teachers and institutional fees.
+- to ask about fee and registration information, multi-session discounts, discounts for teachers and institutional fees.

 Image by Kenny Eliason on Unsplash